arsynas/arsynas.github.io/README.md

 ---

-## **Professional Highlights**

-### **Growth Marketing Analyst | Meshki Marketing**

-*Dec 2019 - Dec 2021*

-- Spearheaded the development of a CRM dashboard, enhancing customer insights and contributing to a 15% increase in lifetime value.
-- Led a social media analytics initiative that improved campaign engagement by 10% through strategic data analysis and A/B testing.

-### **Bartender/Server | Cactus Club Cafe**

-*Sep 2015 - Dec 2019*

-- Optimized service delivery, significantly improving operational efficiency and customer satisfaction in a high-volume setting.

----

 ## **Key Projects**

 ### **Sales Strategy Enhancement**

-- Conducted an in-depth data analysis to refine sales strategies, demonstrating potential to boost efficiency by 25%.
+- Conducted an in-depth data analysis to refine sales strategies, demonstrating the potential to boost efficiency by 25%.

 ### **Yelp Data Analysis Leadership**